 A sari is simply a long length of fabric, typically six to nine yards, that’s worn elegantly wrapped around the body.
 In this regard, one size truly fits all.
 One end of the material is richly decorated, and is called the pallu.
 It's usually worn pleated and pinned over the shoulder, draping down the back.
 It can also be worn open over the shoulder and draped over the arm.

 A special blouse that bares the midriff, called a choli, and a petticoat are worn under the sari.
 As the sari is wrapped around the body, the material is tucked tightly into the petticoat so it doesn’t fall down.
-No pins are needed.
+No pins are needed, although it is common to use them.
 Cholis can be purchased separately, although quality saris do come with an attached piece of blouse material.
 This is taken to a tailor who will hem the sari and make the blouse to size in a couple of days.

 Every state across India has its own special weaves and fabrics for its saris.
 One of the most popular and traditional types of saris is the Kanjeevaram (Kanchipuram), from south India.
 This sari is made out of heavy silk material and has broad decorative borders and contrasting colors.
 Many of the patterns are derived from temples, palaces and paintings.